Techniques To Develop Innovative New Yeasts

 Examples of strains developed with Adaptive Laboratory Evolution:

 KRISPY: Our KRISPY yeast improvement project in 2021 is a prime example of ALE in action.
 Originally, KRISPY was appreciated for its clean fermentation profile suitable for pseudo-lagers.
 However, we needed to blend 2 strains in the original product (one attenuative and one flocculent), which led to instability.
 Through ALE, we evolved a single-strain KRISPY under selective conditions that favoured higher attenuation and flocculation.
-The result was a strain that not only showed improved attenuation but also maintained its clean flavor profile, enhancing its suitability for crafting lager-like clean beers more efficiently, which is especially important in markets like Canada where beer demand is extremely seasonal and brewers need to turn around beer quickly in the busy season.
+The result was a strain that not only showed improved attenuation but also maintained its clean flavour profile, enhancing its suitability for crafting lager-like clean beers more efficiently, which is especially important in markets like Canada where beer demand is extremely seasonal and brewers need to turn around beer quickly in the busy season.

 TERPS: Another winner from our lab evolution efforts, TERPS was developed to maximize hop aroma impact through enhanced terpene biotransformation.
 This strain was evolved from an American ale baseline to increase its capacity to biotransform terpenes like geraniol into more aromatic compounds such as beta-citronellol.
 When paired with appropriate hops, this strain imparts a stronger citrus and mango character to beers.
 This strain also developed faster and more complete attenuation, lending it perfectly to modern West Coast IPAs where dryness is desired and hop aromatics must be punchy.